THE NORTH AMERICAN INDIAN

 Curtis first developed the idea of a multi-volume set of books about Native Peoples around 1903, but it was not until he secured substantial funding from financier J. P. Morgan in 1906 that his project began in earnest.
-He originally proposed that it would take five years to complete the publication, but due to a continuing series of complications it was 24 years until the last volume was completed.
+He originally proposed that it would take five years to complete the publication, but, due to a continuing series of complications, it was 24 years until the last volume was completed.
 Volume I was printed in late 1907, and Volume XX finally appeared in 1930.

 The sets were available by subscription only.
 The standard edition, with photogravures printed on Van Gelder paper or Japanese vellum, was initially priced at $3,000 for the complete set.
 A deluxe edition, with photogravures printed on Japanese tissue, cost $3,750.
 Equivalent prices in today's dollars would be $77,500 and $97,500, respectively.

-Curtis began The North American Indian with a stated intention of publishing a limited edition of 500 sets.
+Curtis began The North American Indian with the stated intention of publishing a limited edition of 500 sets.
 Due to the high cost of the publication and the prolonged publication cycle, he did not reach his goal.
 It’s thought that no more than 300 sets were produced while Curtis was in charge.
 Today, most of these sets are in libraries, museums, and private collections.

-Throughout the nearly 30 years that Curtis worked on his project, he continually struggled to find enough money to complete it.
+Throughout the nearly 32 years that Curtis worked on his project, he continually struggled to find enough money to complete it.
 Although Morgan's money helped to launch the work, it did not pay for the substantial cost of printing and selling the lavish books.
-In return for multiple financial loans to Curtis, the Morgan family took over all of the ownership interests in The North American Indian, including all of Curtis' copyrights to his photos.
+In return for multiple financial loans to Curtis, the Morgan family took over all the ownership interests in The North American Indian, including all of Curtis' copyrights to his photos.

-By the time Curtis completed his project in 1930, the public’s interest in it and in the plight of Native Peoples in general had significantly diminished.
+By the time Curtis completed his project in 1930, the public’s interest in it and in the plight of Native Peoples, in general, had significantly diminished.
 In 1935 the Morgan family decided they had no financial or legal reason to hold onto the photographs and research that Curtis had produced, and they sold all of the assets of The North American Indian, Inc. to Charles Lauriat Books of Boston.

-Included in the assets that were sold were fourteen complete bound sets of The North American Indian; enough printed text pages and photogravures to assemble an additional 34 complete sets; approximately 285,000 photogravures and original prints produced by Curtis during the project; all of the documentation, recordings, and research notes collected during the project, and the original text drafts for the books.
+Included in the assets that were sold were fourteen complete bound sets of The North American Indian; enough printed text pages and photogravures to assemble an additional 34 complete sets; approximately 285,000 photogravures and original prints produced by Curtis during the project; all the documentation, recordings, and research notes collected during the project, and the original text drafts for the books.
 The Lauriat Company paid $1,000 for the entire collection.

-Lauriat eventually sold all of the assets in small lots, and for many years the importance of The North American Indian was forgotten.
+Lauriat eventually sold all the assets in small lots, and for many years the importance of The North American Indian was forgotten.
 It was finally rediscovered in the 1970s and is now recognized for its inherent beauty and historical significance.